railsjazz/mega_scaffold/README.md

       { name: :created_at, view: :index, value: -> (record, view) { view.l record.created_at, format: :long } },
     ]

+  # access to different set of records (for example admin can see all records and all other users only own) + form with associations
   mega_scaffold :accounts,
     collection: -> (controller) { controller.admin? ?
 Account.all : current_user.accounts },
     fields: [